1. Home/

 ⚖ ️ Compliance and Risk Mitigation:

-• Implementation of specific audit and control rights for sustainability-related aspects of the outsourcing.
+• Implementation of specific audit and control rights for sustainability-related aspects of the outsourcing arrangement.

-• Specification of liability and indemnification regulations for ESG-related violations and their consequences.
+• Establishment of liability and indemnification provisions for ESG-related breaches and their consequences.

-• Integration of special termination rights for serious violations of central sustainability commitments.
+• Integration of special termination rights in the event of serious breaches of core sustainability obligations.

-• Development of contractual mechanisms to protect against reputational and compliance risks.
+• Development of contractual mechanisms to mitigate reputational and compliance risks.

-• Agreement on mitigation and remediation obligations for sustainability violations or incidents.
+• Agreement on mitigation and remediation obligations in the event of sustainability breaches or incidents.

 🤝 Cooperation and Continuous Improvement:

-• Establishment of joint committees and processes for managing sustainability-related aspects of the outsourcing.
+• Establishment of joint committees and processes for managing sustainability-related aspects of the outsourcing arrangement.

-• Implementation of knowledge exchange and best practice sharing mechanisms in the sustainability area.
+• Implementation of knowledge sharing and best practice sharing mechanisms in the sustainability domain.

 • Development of joint innovation initiatives to improve sustainability performance.